JaskaranSM/Mathematics_program/README.md

 # Mathematics_program
-A maths program to simplify the work.
+A c++ maths program to simplify the work.
 It can perform basic calculations to advanced calculations.